-Upon his return to Cambodia in 1953, Pol was determined to start a revolution in the country.
-He led an underground communist group referred to as Khmer Rouge.
-He also took up a teaching job at a private school in Phnom Penh.
-Pol continued to build up his Communist group over the years.
-In 1963, he fled the city due to fear that police would apprehend him.
-He moved to the rural areas where he established guerrilla camps to fight the government.
-The Khmer Rouge movement advanced in the remote villages of Cambodia as Pol Pot’s influence grew.
-In April 1975, Pol Pot led the Khmer Rouge movement in overthrowing the government and took over Cambodia’s capital- Phnom Penh.
+When Pol Pot returned to Cambodia in 1953, the country was already in revolt against its French colonial rule; within the year, Cambodia would gain its independence.
+He led an underground communist group referred to as the Khmer People’s Revolutionary Party (KPRP).
+From 1956 to 1963, Pol Pot taught at a private school in Phnom Penh and increased the Khmer Rouge’s membership and influence over the years.
+In 1963, he fled to rural areas in Northern Cambodia, so as to avoid police capture.
+There, he established guerrilla camps to fight the government led by Sihanouk.
+In 1968, he and the Khmer Rouge army began their advance in the remote villages of Cambodia.
+The movement was a slow one.
+It was not until April 1975 that Pol Pot led the Khmer Rouge army into Phnom Penh, ending the civil war.
 Immediately, Pol Pot took leadership of Cambodia.
 He was determined to build a new Cambodia and adopted the concept of year zero.

 The Khmer Rouge regime under the leadership of Pol Pot is said to have been the most brutal regime of the 20th century.
-Close to 3 million people are said to have died between 1975 and 1979 when he was the ruler of Cambodia.
-He died in the jungle on April 15, 1998, where he was placed under house arrest for his crimes against humanity and he was about to be handed to an international tribunal.
+Close to 3 million people are said to have died between 1975 and 1979 when he ruled.
+Pol Pot eventually fled Cambodia after the Khmer Rouge were overthrown.
+He died in the jungle on April 15, 1998, where he had been placed under house arrest for his crimes against humanity and was about to be handed to an international tribunal.

 Who Was Pol Pot?

 Pol Pot was a Cambodian politician and revolutionary who led the Khmer Rouge, one of the most brutal regimes of the 20th century.